 As a volunteer, you may have opportunities to participate in training activities that can build your skills and knowledge.
 Take advantage of these opportunities and add them to your resumé.

-You may also be able to find a mentor—an experienced staff person, board member or volunteer who can help you succeed both as a volunteer and in your career.
+You may also be able to find a mentor.
+This is an experienced staff person, board member or volunteer who can help you succeed both as a volunteer and in your career.

 Some organizations give their volunteers the chance to be evaluated on their performance.
 You may want to hold onto a copy of your written evaluation for future opportunities.
 They may also ask volunteers for feedback on the volunteer experience.